 The Family Court is permitted to include certain financial support measures in its Civil Restraining Order when the petitioner and respondent are married or have dependent children in common.

-How Long Do Civil Restraining Orders Last?
+How Long Do Civil Restraining Orders Last in Connecticut?

 An order is effective for up to one year.
 The court may extend the length if the applicant files a motion for it to be extended.